bakpakin/Fennel/api.md

 local lua = fennel.compile(fennelSource[, options])
 ```

-The first argument here can be a file name, an AST (usually produced by
+The first argument here can be a file, an AST (usually produced by
 `fennel.parser`), or a stateful iterator function of bytes.

 Unlike the other functions, the `compile` functions default to